Pitwutz/master_thesis_nntf_travel_diaries/README.md

 - All scripts and notebooks use a central config.py and environment variable (PROJECT_ROOT) for robust, portable path management.
 - See config.py for details on setting up your environment.

-## Contributing

-This is a research project for a master thesis.
-For questions or collaboration, please contact the author.

-## License

-[Add license information here]

-## Acknowledgments

-- ODiN survey data provided by [source]
-- Tensor decomposition algorithms based on [references]
-- Research conducted as part of [institution] master thesis